abpframework/abp/docs/en/Tutorials/Part-6.md

 }
 ````

-`BusinessException` is a special exception type that.
-It is a good way to throw domain related exceptions.
-It is automatically handled by the ABP Framework and can be easily localized. `WithData` method is used to provide additional data to the exception object that will later be used on the localization message or for some other purpose.
+`BusinessException` is a special exception type.
+It is a good practice to throw domain related exceptions when needed.
+It is automatically handled by the ABP Framework and can be easily localized. `WithData(...)` method is used to provide additional data to the exception object that will later be used on the localization message or for some other purpose.

 Open the `BookStoreDomainErrorCodes` in the `Acme.BookStore.Domain.Shared` project and change as shown below: